 The Point Load tests are repeated here with the following guy options:

-2. One guy shall be placed 0.15m below the top load for first test.
-A second test shall add a guy 0.15m below the second load.
+3. One guy shall be placed 0.15m below the top load for first test.
+A second test shall add a guy 0.15m below the second load (when present).

-3. Anchor shall be at 3.0m lead when measured from the center of the pole. (i.e.not from pole face)
+4. One Anchor shall be at 3.0m lead when measured from the face of the pole. (i.e.not from pole center)

-4. Repeat all tests above with a sidewalk strut at a height of 3.0m
+5. Repeat all tests above with a sidewalk strut at a height of 3.3m and length of 3.0m

 Only a Linear Analysis is required for this test.